Inland Steel Company: Employee programs and benefits

 The Inland Department of Safety, Sanitation, and Relief implemented a program for workplace safety in 1911.
 It was credited for reducing time off work due to accidents by one-third.
 In that same year, the Inland Fellowship Club was formed.
 Seventy percent of Indiana Harbor employees contributed 10 cents per month to a fund for worker relief.
 Inland used its own supply of coal to provide donations for workers in need.
 During the Great Depression, despite their own reduced income, many workers contributed 3% of their salary to the Fellowship Club.
 The contributions were matched by the company.
 Funded by vending machine profits at Indiana Harbor Works, Inland Athletic Association was formed in 1934.
-Employees participated in team and individual competitive sports such as bowling, horseshoes, golf, baseball, softball, basketball, and tennis.
+Employees participated in team and individual competitive sports such as bowling, horseshoes, golf, baseball, softball, volleyball, basketball, and tennis.
 In 1936, a medical clinic was set up at Indiana Harbor to serve workers and their families.

 Contributory group insurance was offered to employees beginning in 1930, with life insurance policies being the first.
 A pension plan was implemented in 1936.
 Sickness, accident, and hospitalization insurances were added in 1940.
 Death and dismemberment insurance was included in 1942.
 In 1960, all insurance benefits became noncontributory.
 An early retirement plan, based on age and length of employment, was put into effect in 1966.
 Beginning in 1970, employees received a major medical insurance plan.
 Dental benefits were added one year later.
 Vision was included in 1979.